Difference Between Horizontal and Diagonal Communication

 A big disadvantage of this particular channel is that due to being a lengthy channel, there is a probability of the message being misinterpreted because many people happen to be involved in the channel, and this involvement can become the cause behind the misinterpretation of data.

-However, a particular advantage is also associated with this channel that is the clear-cut division of authority and obeyance.
+However, a particular advantage is also associated with this channel: the clear-cut division of authority and obeyance.
 This channel ensures that all people become aware of their exact responsibilities while learning to respect their superiors as well.

 diagonal communication